-5.4 THEME +4 - CONNECTION TO CaMKOx CORRIDOR
+THEME t4 - CONNECTION TO CaMKOx CORRIDOR

-The National Infrastructure Commission (NIC) has provided central government with proposals and options to maximise the potential of the Cambridge, Milton Keynes, Oxford corridor as a single, knowledgeintensive cluster that secures homes and jobs.
-The proposals were provided in an interim report 'CAMBRIDGE - MILTON KEYNES - OXFORD CORRIDOR', which found:
+The National Infrastructure Commission (NIC) has provided central government with proposals and options to maximise the potential of the Cambridge, Milton Keynes, Oxford

 'Without a joined-up plan for housing, jobs and infrastructure across the corridor, it will be left behind by its international competitors.
 By providing the foundations for such a strategy, new east-west transport links present a once-in-a-generation opportunity to secure the area's future success.'

 This document is the perfect vehicle to support and facilitate the joining up of resources to help define a set of coherent local transport strategies that align with local community and housing needs.
 At the same time, this report is ensuring that national and regional level schemes are properly integrated into local thinking.

 These strategies should be consistent with wider work to develop a plan for the corridor that maximises its potential to support housing growth.
 This masterplan for growth should be viewed as a support to the Cambridge-Milton Keynes-Oxford study.

-The NIC report also outlines that: 'Local authorities and developers have identified the capacity of the current east-west route as a constraint on local growth.
+The NIC report also outlines that:

+'Local authorities and developers have identified the capacity of the current east-west route as a constraint on local growth.
 Analysis suggests that without intervention, key sections of the route will be operating beyond capacity by 2035.
 This includes the single carriageway and expressway sections of the A428 that connect Cambourne to the A1.'